 Brick Red: This reminds me of a fire house, with all the beautiful bricks setting off the power inside -- it's that great color of deep red with a tinge of orange which makes it a great year round color.
 Approved for use in cosmetics, including lip products.
 While this is a non-bleeding colorant, if you add too much to your soap it can migrate into other colors in the soap design or stain washcloths.
 We recommend starting out at 1/16th to 1/8th teaspoon per pound for melt & pour soaps.
 For cold process, add 1 teaspoon of oxide to 1 tablespoon of a carrier oil like Sweet Almond or Olive Oil and mix well using a mini mixer.
 To create the color in the sample of cold process soap above, we used 1.5 teaspoons of colorant (about 0.15 oz before dispersing) in 1 pound of soap.

-.
-For more information on oxides in soap, check out this blog post.INCI: Iron Oxides
+For more information on oxides in soap, check out this blog post.Safe for use in lip balmsBotanical Name: Iron Oxides

 Reply from Bramble Berry